What are the inodes and how to reduce their use

 • You cannot modify entries or pages.

-• Users cannot access.
+• Users cannot access it.

 Where do I see the use of inodes?